“Cause if you like it, then you shoulda put a ring on it.”—Beyoncé, world-renowned DIY plumber

-About a Toilet Wax Ring
+About Toilet Wax Rings

 Damage to the Wax Ring

-If the toilet is loose itself, it will move around or even rock in place while in use.
+If the toilet itself is loose, it will move or even rock in place while in use.
+Although you may fear you’ve deposited too heavy a “load” for the toilet (or become too heavy a load yourself), toilet movement more likely indicates a problem with the bolts.
 This movement can wear down the wax ring over time, eventually causing the wax to lose its seal and allowing water to leak out.

 Low Closet Flange

-Toilet Wax Ring – Replacement Signals
+Toilet Wax Ring Replacement Signs

 1. Pooling of Water Around the Toilet Base